 More Search Options

-Belmont brings a multidisciplinary approach, including trauma-focused training, to geropsychiatric care.
-We offer a full range of treatments that are tailored to individual needs.
+Einstein offers a multidisciplinary approach, including trauma-focused training, to geropsychiatric care.
+We offer in hospital and outpatient treatment settings with treatments that are tailored to individual needs.

 It is important that family members and primary care physicians actively watch for status changes in older patients, as many will not readily come forward with their emotional issues.

 Changes in mental status, such as confusion, anxiety or complications from dementia, warrant immediate attention.
-Belmont’s geropsychiatrists are sensitive to watch out for the following:
+Einstein's geropsychiatrists are sensitive to watch out for the following:

-The most common disorders Belmont treats in older adults include:
+The most common disorders Einstein treats in older adults include:

 Our full-time staff of geropsychiatrists work closely with patients and families to develop a treatment plan and assist with planning medications, therapy or both.